 Fort Worth’s population in 1889 was about twenty-three thousand.
 This bird’s-eye-view map by the American Publishing Company shows the extent of the city in 1891.

-Downtown’s location on high ground—thank you, Major Arnold—kept it drained.
+Downtown’s location on high ground—thank you, Major Arnold—kept it well drained during the heavy rainfall.
 In fact, the Spring Palace exhibition reported its best attendance of the season on its closing day, July 4.
 Clip is from the July 4 Gazette.